The Mystery of the meaning of "Loara"

 Lord guide my heart that I may do thy will

-As may conduce to virtue void of shame
+As will conduce to virtue devoid of shame

-and I will give the glory to thy name
+And I will give glory to thy name

-According to the former Anaheim Union High School District Superintendent, Paul Cook, it became the custom to name the new high schools in the Anaheim District after the nearest elementary school district which was Loara (established in 1904).
-Loara High School opened on November 1, 1962.
+Loara Street was named after the first west end post office.
+The Loara Elementary School was named after the street (corner of Loara and Broadway).
+According to former Anaheim Union High School District Superintendent, Paul Cook, it became a custom to name the new high schools in the Anaheim District after the nearest elementary school district which was Loara in this case.
+Loara High School opened its doors in 1962.